 • If you get stuck on a hill and can’t get any grip, don’t keep trying.
 Get off and push, or wait for assistance.
 (The clutch could burn out – we have had one go in less than 5 minutes!)

-After falls:• Please don’t pick the bike up by the rear mudguard as it breaks.
+After falls:• Please don’t pick the bike up by the rear mudguard.
 Pull the lower handlebar as far forward as possible (front wheel pointing up in the air) and lift with both hands on the lower grip.

 • Water-cooled bikes – please check radiator isn’t leaking (coolant is bright green).